ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

           be set in the claims or this fails.
        ** NOTE: uidNumber must be asserted or this fails.
        ** NOTE: This is NOT QDL but functor scripting and is a critical regression test.

+  --> The clients lsst-*-* are for migrating from functors to QDL and are properly part of <-- --> development. lsst-*-linking should work just like lsst-client.                       <--

   -- Do https://serge.ncsa.illinois.edu/cilogon-mod/
        Nothing fancy, just a non OA4MP client that returns claims.
 It should be NCSA IDP aware though. (interoperability test).